fff7d1bc/better-initramfs/README.rst

 Usage
 =====
-This docs is based on Funtoo/Gentoo GNU/Linux so package names etc. can be different than in your distro.
+This doc is based on Funtoo/Gentoo GNU/Linux so package names etc. can be different than in your distro.

 Prepare static linked binary files (emerge with USE=static):
 ::